 -

 My husband and I are really happy with our curb picked dining room chandelier, so we’re going to donate the old ones to the Habitat ReStore.
-We already removed the matching living room one a couple years back, as I’d received a ceiling fan from from someone in our Buy Nothing group.
+We already removed the matching living room one a couple years back, as I’d received a ceiling fan from someone in our Buy Nothing group.

 I don’t like to hold onto things “just in case,” as I prefer to keep an uncluttered home.
 Sending the old light fixtures to the ReStore means they can be put back into circulation, while supporting a terrific nonprofit.